-This Thursday, Macy's will send its 91st Thanksgiving Day Parade down the streets of Manhattan—a spectacle more than 50 million people tune in to watch from the comfort of their homes.
+On Thursday, November 25, Macy's will send its 95th Thanksgiving Day Parade down the streets of Manhattan—a spectacle that millions of people tune in to watch from the comfort of their homes.
 Here are a few things you might not have known about the iconic holiday event.

 The parade began at 145th Street and Convent Avenue and continued down to Macy’s huge store on 34th Street.
 All along the route, according to the Times, the parade “was welcomed by such crowds that a large force of policemen had its hands full maintaining the police lines.”
 Some 10,000 people watched Santa—who rode on a float designed to look like a sled being pulled by reindeer—be crowned “King of the Kiddies,” then enjoyed the unveiling of the store’s Christmas windows.
 The parade was such a success that Macy’s decided to make it an annual event; it would become the Thanksgiving Day Parade in 1927.